webhintio/hint/packages/parser-typescript-config/README.md

 }
 ```

-This parser detect if a typescript config is present in your project, checking
+This parser detect if a TypeScript configuration file is present in your
-the name of the file (i.e. `tsconfig.json`, `tsconfig.developement.json`).
+project, checking the name of the file (i.e. `tsconfig.json`,
-This parser just read your config file and validate the content.
+`tsconfig.developement.json`).
+This parser just read your config file and
+validate the content.

 ## Events emitted